 This study showed that there wasn't any difference between remote dental monitoring and in-practice monitoring.
 However, a small amount of the patients didn't get on with the remote monitoring system.

-Invisalign is the more expensive option, but in the case of invisible braces, you get what you pay for.
-And they do have more treatment options depending on the severity of your case which may be more affordable.
-So it is worth consulting your orthodontist before being put off by the price.
+The Invisalign system is the more expensive option and they do have more treatment options available, depending on the severity of your case.
+It is worth consulting your orthodontist before the price puts you off.

 For a summary of Dr Smile vs Invisalign, check out the following table: